bisdn/bisdn.github.io/limitations.md

 Currently VXLAN is not supported on bonded interfaces.
 The same is true for the spanning tree protocols STP, RSTP and MSTP.

+## No VxLAN support on Accton AS4610
+We do not support VXLAN on Accton-AS4610 due to the fact that the Broadcom SDK does not define any of the required registers for VXLAN being present in the appropriate register tables for Helix 4.

 ## Agema-5648 PCIe Bus error

 **A workaround preventing the issue has been implemented in BISDN Linux 3.5.2.**